FI New York

 Sister Odile Coirier (fmm) is the Liaison Officer of Franciscans International to the United Nations in New York, USA.

 Prior to joining the Institute of the Franciscan Missionaries of Mary in 1986, Sister Coirier was trained as a social worker.
-As a Sister, she then put these skills at use working for fifteen years in several institutions for people with disabilities and mentally ill in risk of eviction for fifteen years.
+As a Sister, she then put these skills at use working for fifteen years in several institutions for people with mental and physical disabilities.
 Later, Sister Coirier brought her experience and expertise to the Philippines where she was a missionary within Indigenous communities and families stigmatized by leprosy.

 Sister Coirier started working for Franciscans International in 2009 where she mainly worked on environmental and development issues, both in Geneva and on the field.
 She moved to New York as a Liaison Officer in 2015.